Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Epithelial tissue

 Answer is A: Tendons and ligaments are dense CT.
-This is strong as there is a high proportion of fibres.
+This is strong as there is a high proportion of fibres. - What is the composition of the intercellular matrix in connective tissue?

 A. Cells and fibres